Most people assume they know what a flat is, but definitions can be more difficult.

 A few years ago the Government introduced a new kind of flat ownership called Commonhold.
 This is effectively freehold without the legal problems.
 It is very difficult in practice to convert existing leasehold developments to commonhold, and builders do not like the system.
 As there are only a handful of developments in all of England & Wales using these system, we do not go into it further here.

-If you need any assistance or advice in relation to conveyancing, lettings or any other property-related matter, you are encouraged to contact Richard Webster & Co. for a free, no-obligation, initial consultation.
+If you need any assistance or advice in relation to conveyancing, lettings or any other property-related matter, you are encouraged to contact Aston Brooke & Co. for a free, no-obligation, initial consultation.

-Richard Webster is the founder of Richard Webster & Co. which a specialist in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
+Aston Brooke is the founder of Aston Brooke & Co. which a specialist in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
 Please do not hesitate to contact the firm on 023 8000 4321 for any queries that you may have in relation to any residential property matters.

 This article does not present a detailed statement of the Law and does not constitute as legal advice.
 This is a summary only and legal advice should always be sought on an individual case basis.